ZJU-ACES-ISE/ChatUITest/README.md

 # ChatUITest
-ChatUITest can automatically generate ui test scripts for an project.
+ChatUITest can automatically generate UI (especially GUI) test scripts for an project.

-Under construction
+Under construction.